AndroidWithRossyn/Instagram-HD-Profile-Downloader/README.md

 - **Private Profile Support**: Option to log in to download profile pictures from private accounts.
 - **HD Quality Detection**: Automatically detects if the profile picture is uploaded in HD quality and fetches the best available resolution.
 - **Simple User Interface**: Minimal design focused on usability and performance, making it easy for anyone to use.

+### Changelogs

+For details on the latest updates, features, and fixes, please visit the [CHANGELOG.md](CHANGELOG.md).

 ### How It Works